|

 I assure you, my mare is a ton more athletic then this stallion.
 Of course any healthy, non-crippled horse probably is too.

 My mare isn’t a Quarter horse so I wouldn’t be bringing her to an AQHA show.
 But that’s all besides the point.
-If you think the stallion “Bucky” is attractive all I can say is you have a warped taste in horseflesh.
+If you think the stallion “Bucky” is attractive all I can say is you have warped taste in horseflesh.

 My main point isn’t even about the looks of the horse, but how his disease (HYPP) effects his health and his progeny’s health.
 The over-muscled look while ridiculous in appearance is a symptom of a serious medical condition.